 Think zebra & wildebeest Migration, umbrella acacias extending the African savannah and sky, Masai warriors, ranches with horses and family-friendly safaris, and “Out of Africa” colonial heritage for starters.
 Kenya set the standard for safaris and its attractions are legend.
 We invite you to explore its undiscovered and wild aspects with us!

-Home to the Cradle of Mankind, Africa’s iconic summit Kilimanjaro, the teeming plains of the Serengeti, the continent’s largest game reserve & the rich and exotic Swahili coastal culture on the islands which include the wonders of Zanzibar!
+Home to the Cradle of Mankind, Africa’s iconic summit Kilimanjaro, the other-worldly NgorongoroCrater, the Selous and Ruaha, the teeming plains of the Serengeti, the continent’s largest game reserve & the rich and exotic Swahili coastal culture on the islands which include the wonders of Zanzibar!

 Famous for Kruger National Park with its “Big Five” luxury lodges boasting fine dining and wine cellars as well as malaria-free options in other parts of the country.
 Combine all that with the attractions of Cape Town, nearby Winelands and the Garden Route with a rich and fascinating history, and South Africa has something for everyone!